m5it/esp32_html_panel/README.md

 2.) upload<br>
 3.) navigate with browser to 192.168.4.1

-Control panel should be html file with some additions.
+Your control panel should be html file with some additions.
 Addition is new HTML Block "\<arduino>\</arduino>".
 Inside of block we should define controller controls for ex.:

 \<arduino>